Tishleric/uikitxv2/lib/monitoring/decorators/EXECUTIVE_SUMMARY.md

 ## Summary

-The observability system delivers on the promise of "Track Everything":
+The observatory system delivers on the promise of "Track Everything":

 - ✅ **Simple**: One decorator, zero config
 - ✅ **Complete**: All metrics captured by default